asaeztornay/Exercise_Unit5_website/README.md

-&nbsp;	- This repository contains the website of the Exercise 1 of the block 1 from the course Development Environments
+ 	- This repository contains the website of the Exercise 1 of the block 1 from the course Development Environments

 Technologies Used:

-&nbsp;

-&nbsp;	- HTML
+ 	- HTML

-&nbsp;	- CSS
+ 	- CSS